Adding value, the OKR way

 The values that ensure success of OKRs

 The OKR success stories like Google, LinkledIn, Spotify etc. share a common trait: Value Compatibility.
 They believed in transparency, they were eager to disrupt their industries & above all, they had faith in their teams.
-Such values and behaviours help in the success of OKR adoption.
+Such values and behaviours help in the success of OKR implementation.
 Here are a few:

 Rather than the traditional ‘share only what is necessary’ behaviour, adopting a sharing (almost) everything approach tends to foster an environment of trust & helps align the overall direction.